-Susan Goldsmith is a veteran investigative reporter who has worked for The Oregonian, New Times Los Angeles and The Los Angeles Daily News.
-She has spent years researching shaken baby syndrome and that work is featured in the forthcoming documentary The Syndrome.
+Susan Goldsmith is a career investigative reporter who has worked for The Oregonian, New Times Los Angeles and The Los Angeles Daily News.
+She spent years researching shaken baby syndrome and that work is featured in the documentary The Syndrome.

 At The Oregonian